rk134/android_device_realme_RMX3360/README.md

 > 'RMX3363' is Realme GT Master (EU/EEA/GDPR).
 > 'RMX3360' is Realme GT Master Edition (IN/etc.).
+> 'RMX3361' is Realme GT Master Edition (CN).
-> 'lunaa' is the internal codename that covers both of these devices.
+> 'lunaa' is the internal codename that covers all three of these devices.

 ## Device specifications